Linguistic Collapse: Neural Collapse in (Large) Language Models: Methodology

 \subsection{Dataset and Language Models}

-TinyStories is a synthetic\footnote{ TinyStories was developed and evaluated as a faithful emulation of large language modeling \citep{eldan2023tinystories}, so we chose it for experimentation to train hundreds of CLMs and analyze embeddings at low cost.
-See Appendix \ref{append:data}.} dataset generated by GPT-3.5 and GPT-4 \cite{eldan2023tinystories} with token vocabulary $\mathbb V=\llbracket 1, 29233 \rrbracket$.
-Token prediction can therefore be framed as classification among $C=\num{29233}$ token classes.\footnote{Although the GPT-2 \citep{brown2020language} tokenizer has over 50K tokens, only a subset vocabulary appears in TinyStories.} Following the GPT-style regime\cite{radford2018improving}, raw sequences are packed into $S$ chunks of size $T$, providing $N = S(T-1)$ token samples for training.\footnote{We cannot use the first ground-truth nor last predicted token in any chunk.} Details are listed in Appendix \ref{append:data}.
+TinyStories \citep{eldan2023tinystories} is a synthetic\footnote{ TinyStories was developed and evaluated as a faithful emulation of large language modelling, so we chose it for experimentation to train hundreds of CLMs and analyze embeddings at a low cost.
+See Appendix \ref{append:data}.} dataset generated by GPT-3.5 and GPT-4 using around 1500 English words a child might use.
+Next-token prediction is performed by sampling from the token vocabulary $\mathbb V=\llbracket 1, 29233 \rrbracket$, which for our purposes can therefore be framed as classification among $C=\num{29233}$ classes.\footnote{Although the GPT-Neo \citep{gpt-neo} tokenizer has over 50K tokens, only a subset vocabulary appears in TinyStories.} Following the GPT-style preprocessing regime \cite{radford2018improving}, raw sequences are packed into $S$ chunks of size $T$, providing $N = S(T-1)$ token samples for training.\footnote{We cannot use the first ground-truth nor the last predicted token in any chunk.} Details are listed in Appendix \ref{append:data}.

 We use 30 CLM architectures based on GPT Neo \cite{gpt-neo}, configured similarly to \cite{eldan2023tinystories}.
 They vary in width (embedding dimension) $d\in\{64,128,256,512,768,1024\}$ and depth (number of self-attention layers) $L\in\{1,2,4,8,12\}$.
 Our models were trained by teacher-forcing\footnote{Parallelized training using sequences' ground-truth labels for context as opposed to predicted tokens.} using CE loss.
-For each architecture, we trained multiple models for 1, 3, and 10 epochs.
-We albated over weight decay factors $\beta=0.0005$ \citep{rangamani9746778} and $\beta=0.1$ \citep{brown2020language}.
+For each architecture, we trained multiple models for 1, 3, and 10 epochs ablated over weight decay factors $\beta=0.0005$ \citep{rangamani9746778} and $\beta=0.1$ \citep{brown2020language}.
 Further details are listed in Appendices \ref{append:models}, \ref{append:train}.